0xMichaelRan/wordchat-nextjs/README.md

 To do:

+* [1] Process embedding for 1 word, and add buton to the related words section.
 * [1] if nothing found on Pinecone, the embedding might be missing??? handle this.
 * [1] insert details from chat history.
 * [2] Persist chat history to DB.